SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 ![Assigning devices to an asset](/images/dtm/assets/dtm-assets-assign-devices.png)

-If you want to add a new device, you must add it through the **Device Management** application.
+To add a new device, you must add it through the **Device Management** application.
 For more details refer to the [Device Management](/users-guide/device-management/#connecting-devices) section in the *User guide*.

 {{< c8y-admon-info>}}